hack-different/apple-knowledge/docs/Internet_Recovery.md

-# Disection of the Apple Internet Recovery protocol and Security Analysis
+# Dissection of the Apple Internet Recovery protocol and Security Analysis

 NOTE: The authors' machine always downgrades from 10.15.3 to 10.13.0 via internet recovery, therefore some experiments may not be working the same